 NOTE: For AAS BS, this definition applies per TAB connector and operating band.

+Unsynchronized operation: Operation of TDD in two different systems, where the conditions for synchronized operation are not met.

 uplink operating band: part of the (FDD) operating band designated for uplink transmission